speudusa/csharp-web-development-wiki/Lesson-18-(ORM-Part-3).md

-# Class 18: Object-Relational Mapping Part 3
+# Lesson 18: Object-Relational Mapping Part 3

 ## In the prep work this week, the students learned